-The model 6500 is a high accuracy automated pressure controller, specifically designed for controlling air data parameters such as altitude, airspeed, Mach and climb.
+The model 6580 is a rack mount, high accuracy automated pressure controller, specifically designed for controlling air data parameters such as altitude, airspeed, Mach and climb.
 This instrument can also be used to control pressures in units of inHg and mbar.
-The 6500 requires external vacuum and pressure supplies in order for it to perform the control function.
+The 6580 has built in vacuum and pressure pumps.

-The 6500 has two high accuracy transducers that measure pressure in the range of 0 to 38 in Hg absolute on the Ps (static) output, and 0 to 100 in Hg absolute on the Pt (pitot) output.
-These transducers are designed to accurately measure the pressure of dry air over an ambient temperature range of 0°C to 50°C. The 6500 is fully RVSM compliant.
+The 6580 has two high accuracy transducers that measure pressure in the range of 0 to 38 inHg absolute on the Ps (static) output, and 0 to 100 inHg absolute on the Pt (pitot) output.
+These transducers are designed to accurately measure the pressure of dry air over an ambient temperature range of 0°C to 50°C. The 6580 is fully RVSM compliant.

-The 6500 allows the user to control altitude in feet or meters, climb in feet per minute or meters per minute, airspeed in knots, mach, mph and kmph.
-It also allows the user to control EPR on the pitot output.
+The 6580 allows the user to measure and control altitude in feet or meters, climb in feet per minute or meters per minute, airspeed in knots, mach, mph and kmph.
+Pressure units of inHg and mbar are also included.
+The 6580 also allows the user to control EPR on the pitot output.

-The model 6500 features programmable limits on altitude, airspeed, mach number, and climb rate.
+The model 6580 features programmable limits on altitude, airspeed, mach number, and climb rate.
 These limits are checked during data entry and thereby prohibit entry of erroneous target values.
 These limits are also checked continuously during operation, and if any of these is exceeded, the unit automatically takes abortive action.

-The user has the ability to program into the 6500 a profile of set-points to be controlled in a sequence.
+The user has the ability to download into the 6580 a profile of set-points to be controlled in a sequence.
 Once such a profile has been setup, the user can command the unit to move from one set-point to the next simply by pushing the 'GO' button.
 Up to 50 points can be stored in one profile.
-The 6500 can store up to 20 such profiles in non-volatile memory at any one time.
+The 6580 can store up to 20 such profiles in non-volatile memory at any one time.

 Calibration of the unit is required only once a year.
-This process is the only scheduled maintenance function required on the 6500.
+This process is the only scheduled maintenance function required on the 6580.

-The model 6500 comes with an RS232 interface.
-This interface is mainly used to download profiles from a computer.
-The high accuracy of the 6500 and its ease of use make it the ideal Air Data Controller for an instrument shop.
+The model 6580 comes with an RS232 and IEEE-488 interface.
+These interfaces allow the 6580 to be completely automated when connected to a PC.
+The high accuracy of the 6580 and its ease of use make it the ideal Air Data Test Set for an instrument shop.